Dentist-Approved

 How do I remove a tooth gem?

 If your gem doesn’t fall off on its own over time and you’re ready to take it off, it’s best to have it removed by a dental professional.
-It’s a super quick, simple process that won’t damage your tooth when done properly.
+It’s a super quick and simple process that won’t damage your tooth when done properly.
 Keep in mind some dental offices may charge a small fee for removal.
+Most dental offices know how to do the removals as it's identical to removing orthodontic braces, but I also have recommendations if needed.

 Can they be applied to dental work?